john-kheir/home/docs/config/generic.md

 network = "/etc/g8os/network.toml"
 ```

-- **max_jobs** Max parallel jobs the core can execute at the same time as his own directly children.
+- **max_jobs**: Max parallel jobs the core can execute at the same time as its own direct children
-- **message_id_file**: tracks log message id (will probably get deprecated in the future)
+- **message_ID_file**: Tracks log message id (will probably get deprecated in the future)
-- **include**: Include all toml files from the specified directory.
-This directory can have configurations for startup services and extensions
+- **include**: Path to the directory with TOML files to include, this directory can have configurations for startup services and extensions
-- **network**: Networking configurations file
+- **network**: Path to the network configuration file, discussed in [Network Configuration](network.md)

+<a id="controller"></a>
-## controllers section
+## controllers

+In this section you define one or more controllers to connect to:

 ```toml
 [controllers]
     [controllers.main]